ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/profile/_includes/activate.md

 Please enter your numeric choice:
 ```

-* `1` terminates the command execution and keeps the currently activated profile activated.
+- `1` terminates the command execution and keeps the currently activated profile activated.
 It's marked as `(active)` in the list of existing profiles starting from item 3.
-* `2` deactivates the currently activated profile.
+- `2` deactivates the currently activated profile.
 If no profile has been activated before, nothing changes.
-* `3` and so on activates the selected profile.
+- `3` and so on activates the selected profile.
 The currently activated profile is marked as `(active)`.

-If the profile is successfully activated, the execution ends with a message saying:
+If the profile is successfully activated, the execution ends with a message saying

 ```text
 Profile "<profile_name>" was activated.